Canadian Visa Application

 Want to become a Canadian citizen?
 The first step is to be issued a visa by the Canadian government.
 Below you will find information about the various Canadian visa types, but first you may want to learn more about the many benefits of Canadian citizenship.

-Federal Skilled Trades Program (FSTP) This new Canadian visa program started on January 2, 2013, and offers a Permanent Resident Visa to Canada for qualified tradespeople in such occupations as carpenters, crane operators, electricians, ironworkers, plumbers, welders and other trades.
+Federal Skilled Trades Program (FSTP) This new Canadian visa program started on January 2, 2013, and offers a Permanent Resident Visa to Canada for qualified tradespeople in such occupations as aircraft mechanics, carpenters, crane operators, electricians, heavy-duty equipment mechanics, ironworkers, machinists, plumbers, welders and other skilled trades.
 Read more about the Federal Skilled Trades Program.

-Federal Skilled Worker Program (FSWP) This Canadian visa is a permanent residency visa.
-Applicants are evaluated based on their education, work experience, knowledge of French and/or English and age.
+Federal Skilled Workers Program (FSWP) This Canadian visa is a permanent residency visa.
+Applicants are evaluated based on their education (which, for many eligible occupations, includes a university degree), work experience, knowledge of French and/or English and age.
 All you need is 67 points to qualify for this visa!
-Your profession must also be a wanted profession in Canada.
-The rules for applying for this visa are often changing, however, our immigration consultants keep up-to-date daily with any changes that may occur.
-On July 1, 2012, CIC temporarily stopped accepting applications for the Federal Skilled Worker Program (FSWP) while it reviewed and revised its criteria to better meet the needs of Canada and eligible skilled foreign workers.
-This pause does not apply to those with a qualifying job offer or applying under the PhD stream.
-The Canadian government has announced that it will once again start accepting applications for the Federal Skilled Worker Program (FSWP) using the new criteria as of May 4, 2013.
+Your profession must also be a wanted profession in Canada (recent examples include various types of engineers, financial analysts, occupational therapists and computer programmers).
+The rules for applying for this visa are often changing (most recently updated May 4, 2013), however, our immigration consultants keep up-to-date daily with any changes that may occur.
 Read more about Work Visa Canada.

 Provincial Nomination Programs (PNP) For those who will not qualify for a skilled worker visa, there is still the chance to receive Canadian permanent residency.
 The Provincial visas are aimed at semi or low skilled professionals that will still be able to come to Canada and work and contribute to the Canadian economy.
 With this visa, you will be nominated for a specific province of Canada that is looking for employees in certain professions.
 The needed professions are frequently changing in each province; however, our immigration consultants stay constantly "in-the-know" about possible changes.
 Read more about Provincial Nomination Programs.